threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_container.md

 }
 ```

-To set your remote endpoint, you could specify in the reservation:
+To set your remote endpoint, you can specify in the reservation:

 ```
  ...